Head-and-shoulders portrait of Bethany Hawkins on a gray background. She is smiling and wearing a black suit jacket and red top.

 One of the key points Hawkins hopes to reinforce with Native kids is the difference between income and wealth, especially since U.S. laws and policies have made growing and retaining wealth challenging for many Indigenous people.

-Hawkins helped one recent tribal high school graduate think through his plans for his lump sum and ongoing per capita payments, considering upcoming and long-term expenses.
+Hawkins helped one tribal high school graduate think through his plans for his lump sum and ongoing per capita payments, considering upcoming and long-term expenses.

 "We talked about how he was making good money, but he didn't own any assets that would increase in value or ensure long-term financial stability," Hawkins said.